-The Graduate Certificate in Disaster Resilience and Risk Management (DRRM) is currently awaiting final approval and is expected to be fully available in Fall 2020.
+The Graduate Certificate in Disaster Resilience and Risk Management (DRRM) is currently awaiting final approval.

 The intended purpose of the certificate program is to provide individuals with the transdisciplinary learning that is needed to help manage disaster risks and improve society’s disaster resilience.
 The program is designed to cut across and unite content in science, engineering, social science, business, and public policy, among other disciplines, in order to expose students to myriad perspectives and to empower them to view disaster problems from multiple directions.
 As such, this certificate program will teach students the full complexity of disaster risk and resilience.
 We also envision that this certificate program will help students overcome discipline-specific conceptualizations, and will generate new transdisciplinary knowledge and solutions for achieving disaster resilience.